Overwhelmed by all there is to learn about singing & still such a long way to go?

 But she transformed my voice and singing for more reasons: I used to only work on my voice when I went to classes, and to just follow the teacher.
 I never took ownership of my own learning.
 I was spending some money, getting some temporary results, but nothing lasted.
 It completely changed with Linor: she told me from the start that I had to practice between lessons, monitor my own progress, pay attention to how I felt more than how I sounded, and take action based on that.
 I was reluctant at first (out of sheer laziness, I'll admit), but I gave it a shot.

 I bought Make Singing Click, and practiced her 10-minute warm-up 3 times a week.
 And, slowly but surely, the magic happened.
 Because her method helps you identify what's blocking your voice, I got super aware of what was going wrong - and what was going better.

-I was able to properly close my vocal chords for the first time ever (I used to choke regularly while drinking or eating, and that almost completely stopped as my vocal chords got stronger!).
+I was able to properly close my vocal cords for the first time ever (I used to choke regularly while drinking or eating, and that almost completely stopped as my vocal cords got stronger!).
 I gained so much confidence, I started singing at the coffee break at work

 I have to do a lot of public speaking for my job, and I used to lose my voice after each conference - now I do Linor's warm-up before every event, and even if my voice is still strained, I don't have to stop speaking for days afterwards.
 I took her advice and started yoga - that transformed how I feel every day, but also my voice.
 I started having a vibrato I never felt before.